 - Medical reports you might have that explain your injuries

-- Records showing your normal wages and time lost from work due to the accident
+- Records showing your regular wages and time lost from work due to the accident

 Ask the Right Questions

-The purpose of the interview is for you to learn as much about the lawyer as possible, so do not be timid about asking questions.
+The interview’s purpose is to learn as much about the lawyer as possible –don’t be timid with asking questions.
 Some important questions to ask at the beginning of the interview include the following: